raffaeler/DeployTool/README.md

 # DeployTool
-This tool was created with the purpose to deploy an application to a Linux ARM machine (Raspberry PI).
+This tool was created with the purpose to automate the deployment of an application to a Linux ARM machine (Raspberry PI).
 The typical steps run by the tool are:
 - launch "dotnet publish" to create a "Self Contained Deployment" (SCD) of the application
 - open an SSH connection
 - remove recursively the files in all
 - copy all the files in the given folder
-- set the application executable "x" permissions on Linux
+- set the application executable (755) permissions on Linux

+Configuration files allows to chain a sequence of 'actions' that will be executed.
+The current available actions are the following and more actions may be added in future versions:
+- spawning a "dotnet publish" CLI command
+- copy files and/or directories recursively on the remote host with the option to delete the remote option first (via SSH)
+- execute a command on the remote host (via SSH)
+- run an application on the remote host  (via SSH)

+Configuration files also benefit from using pre-defined variables "$(variablename)" to ease the customization of the configurations.

 ## **Disclaimer**
-### **Re-read the license: author does not assume any responsibilty or liability**
+### **Re-read the license: the author does not assume any responsibilty or liability**

 > One of the actions copy a folder and its files on the remote device.
 Before doing it, it optionally deletes the remote folder tree.
 The **cleanup** is very useful but, if misconfigured, is also extremely dangerous and **potentially destructive**, especially if the credentials are administrative.
 >